ahmedxomar101/EmoTorch/README.md

 # Facebook-AI-Hackathon2020
-This project is built for the Facebook Hackathon Contest in the Artificial Intelligence Track using the mentioned tool PyTorch.
+Project **FaceTorch** is built for the Facebook Hackathon Contest in the Artificial Intelligence Track using the mentioned tool PyTorch.

 **Contributors**